-You will normally have a planning scan appointment before your radiotherapy starts, so that the radiotherapy team can make a treatment plan for you.
-This is a CT scan and will be taken with you in the position in which you will have your treatment.
-This scan is for the sole purpose of planning your radiotherapy, and there will not be any results available from it.
+You will normally have a planning CT scan appointment before your radiotherapy treatment starts.
+This is so that the radiotherapy team can make a treatment plan for you.

+During the CT scan, you will be put in the position in which you will have your treatment.
+This scan is for the sole purpose of planning your radiotherapy and there will not be any results available from it.

 You will need to be in a stable position so that you do not move during your treatment.
 This will be done using varying pieces of equipment depending on your mobility.